International sanctions against Iran: US sanctions since 1984

 While the Iran–Iraq War, which began in September 1980, was in progress, in 1984, United States sanctions prohibited weapon sales and all U.S. assistance to Iran.
+In September 1987, following the discovery of a possible minefield in the Strait of Hormuz, Secretary of Defense Caspar Weinberger called for a UN arms embargo against Iran, but Weinberger's call was not realized at the time.

-In 1995, in response to the Iranian nuclear program and Iranian support of terrorist organisations, Hezbollah, Hamas, and Palestine Islamic Jihad, President Bill Clinton issued several executive orders with respect to Iran.
+In 1995, in response to the Iranian nuclear program and Iranian support of terrorist organisations, including Hezbollah, Hamas, and Palestinian Islamic Jihad, U.S. President Bill Clinton issued several executive orders with respect to Iran.
 Executive Order 12957 of 15 March 1995, banned U.S. investment in Iran's energy sector, and Executive Order 12959 of 6 May 1995, banned U.S. trade with and investment in Iran.

 The Iran and Libya Sanctions Act (ILSA) was signed on 5 August 1996 (H.R.
 3107, P.L.
 104–172).
 (ILSA was renamed in 2006 the Iran Sanctions Act (ISA) when the sanctions against Libya were terminated.)
 On 31 July 2013, members of the United States House of Representatives voted 400 to 20 in favor of toughened sanctions.

 On 8 May 2018, U.S. President Donald Trump announced that the United States would withdraw from the Iran nuclear deal.
 Following the U.S. withdrawal, the EU enacted an updated blocking statute on 7 August 2018 to nullify US sanctions on countries trading with Iran.

 The fourth set of sanctions by the United States came into effect in November 2018; the White House said that the purpose of the sanctions was not regime change, but to make Iran to change its regional policies, stop its support for regional militant groups and end its ballistic missile programme.
 In September 2019, a U.S. official stated that the United States will sanction whoever deals with Iran or purchases its oil.
 Also in September 2019, in response to a suspected Iranian attack on key Saudi Arabian oil facilities, Trump said that he directed the Treasury Department to "substantially increase" sanctions on Iran.
 The new sanctions targeted the Iranian national bank.
-A Senior Trump Administration official said the new sanctions targeted the financial assets of the Supreme leader's inner circle.
+A senior Trump administration official said the new sanctions targeted the financial assets of the Supreme Leader's inner circle.
 However, according to the New York Times, Tehran has disclaimed playing any part in the attacks that affected the Saudi oil facilities.